 This is especially helpful during the early stages of character development, before the character becomes as real to you as your mother.
 There are several charts of this sort available, some extremely detailed and some containing only facts and figures.
 I've tried to make one that includes the most important traits to help you visualize your character, both physically and emotionally.

 To use this chart, print it out and make a copy for each of your characters.
+Build Your Own $20 Outdoor Cob Oven for Great Bread and Pizza.
 (The following entry is all about making a cob oven, a lovely and inexpensive outdoor pizza oven.

 The Foundation The Fire Brick Oven Hearth (Laying out the beer bottles, and later, filling in with sawdust/clay mortar) Interesting photos and videos from the last 7 days.
 Paul Halsall/Fordham University: Internet History Sourcebooks Pr.
 Internet History Sourcebooks Project Paul Halsall, Editor Last Modified: Dec 11 | linked pages may have been updated more recently The Internet History Sourcebooks Project is a collection of public domain and copy-permitted historical texts presented cleanly (without advertising or excessive layout) for educational use.
+1.

 This project is both very large and fairly old in Internet terms.
 At the time it was instigated (1996), it was not clear that web sites [and the documents made available there] would often turn out to be transient.
 2. 3.
 Feedback and Help While I encourage notes, comments and feedback in general, I am unable to reply to all of them.
 For guidance on homework, research, how people lived/ate/dressed in the past, see the various Help!
 I am unable to help locate details about your family, or give translations of your name or nickname into Chinese (a very common request)!
 I am always happy to hear from people who wish to submit copy permitted texts to the various sites below.